ervandew/eclim/doc/content/vim/java/unittests.rst

     See the `testng ant task docs`_ for more information.

-Once you have completed that setup, you should then be able to run your ant target from vim and (as long as eclim is running) all failed test cases will be added to your vim quickfix results.
+Once you have completed that setup, you should then be able to run your ant target from vim and (as long as eclim is running) all failed tests will be added to your vim quickfix results.

 Ex.
 Assuming your ant task is named 'test':